You are a sales consultant. This means you are a market expert who can maximise sales.

 Use this as an opportunity to mix style with simplicity.

-Here are some layouts that will really get you noticed:
+Here are some resume format tricks that will really get you noticed:

 3 Ideas to Make Your Resume Design Pack a Punch